jpruente92/Deep-Q-Learning/Report.md

 - hidden_layers=[64,64]

-### Neural Network Architecture:
-The neural networks used by the trained algorithm consist of an input layer with 37 neurons, two linear hidden layers with 64 neurons and an output layer with 4 neurons.
-Before the hidden layers and the output layer a relu activation function is used.

 ### Results:
 The following figure displays the score of the agent during the learning process over 625 episodes, each consisting of at most 1000 steps.
 The average score per episode in the episodes 525-625 is 13.0 and therefore the environment is considered solved after 525 episodes.
 ![alt text](./BANANA_Scores.png)